 - List of special training or teaching related experiences (activities you have undertaken to learn about and improve your teaching skills)

 Each portfolio should distinctly represent the individual and the discipline, so no two portfolios will be the same.

 Additional information about the portfolio is available on the Center for Teaching and Learning website: https://ctl.uga.edu/grad-student/resources-and-ta-handbook/teaching-portfolios.

 Participants in the portfolio program receive Graduate School recognition for their portfolios, with feedback from faculty members on their individual portfolios.
 You may contact Judy Milton in the Graduate School for additional information about the program.

-For Spring 2017, the Graduate School’s submission deadline for the Graduate School Teaching Portfolio program is February 3.
-Portfolios should be submitted to the Graduate School through our online submission website by 5:00 p.m. on Friday, February 3, 2017.
+For Fall 2019, the Graduate School’s submission deadline for the Graduate School Teaching Portfolio program is September 6.
+Portfolios should be submitted to the Graduate School through our Online Submission Site by 5:00 p.m. on Friday, September 6, 2019.

 Additionally, the teaching portfolio is the cornerstone for the Graduate School’s Interdisciplinary Certificate in University Teaching.
 For more information on the teaching certificate, visit the Graduate School’s website at:

 For additional information about preparing the portfolio, please contact Judy Milton at the Graduate School.